top of page

 From 'fresh-caught' seafood at Jack Dusty to laid-back bites at the Lido Key Tiki Bar, the food scene here balances fine-dining energy with total vacation chill.

-We had Jack Dusty, their fine-dining restaurant, a few times and ordered plenty of things while we were at the Beach Club, and most of it was a hit.
-I say most, because the first night, we arrived just after they stopped serving from their main menu, but they still allowed us to order lobster rolls.
+We visited Jack Dusty, their fine-dining restaurant, a few times and ordered plenty of items while at the Beach Club, and most were a hit.
+I say "most" because on the first night we arrived, just after they had stopped serving from their main menu, but they still allowed us to order lobster rolls.
 Um.
 No. Not good.
 I don't think any of us liked it.
-It was like toasted thick sandwich bread with a slice in the middle to 'make' a roll with flavorless lobster tucked inside and all around.
+It was like toasted thick sandwich bread, with a slice in the middle to 'make' a roll, and flavorless lobster tucked inside and all around.
 Nah, not good.

 The second time we went with a larger group, we ordered oysters to start and sampled a variety of dishes — most were solid.
-I had the bouillabaisse (not their exact name for it), but the seafood, especially the mussels, didn’t taste fresh.
+I had the bouillabaisse (not their exact name), but the seafood, especially the mussels, didn’t taste fresh.
 I ended up just eating the bread, which our waitress had told us the first night was their specialty.
 Could’ve been a bad batch of clams/mussels— hard to say.
-She also shared that Jack “Dusty” got his nickname from being a baker always covered in flour.
+She also shared that Jack “Dusty” got his nickname because he was a baker who was always covered in flour.
 No idea if it’s true, but it’s a good story.

 🎨 Fun Just Steps Away